UNH-Robotics/pioneer-hallway/README.md

 Make sure you have your own catkin workspace and use this repo as your src/ folder.

-You can work inside your own folder in src/ make sure to place your node into scripts/ as well.
+You can work inside your own folder in src/ make sure to make it executable.

 To build the package/nodes:
 ```bash